-The Science department imparts students with a strong foundation in the scientific content necessary to understand how their world works and to make educated decisions that affect and are affected by this knowledge.
-These goals include:
+The Science curriculum imparts students with a strong foundation in the scientific content necessary to understand how their world works and to make educated decisions that are affected by this knowledge.

 - Students will be able to recall fundamental information in order to piece together a system from its components and put them back together logically step-by-step in order to understand the whole.